grapa-dev/grapa/README.md

 #### send(message)
 See example in onlisten.

 NOTE: If using SSL and the remote system breaks the connection, first send will return no error.
 The second send will return an error.
-This is not the case for read - where the first read after a brokend connection will return an error and close the connection.
+This is not the case for read - where the first read after a broken connection will return an error and close the connection.

 #### receive()
-Blocks until data is recieved.
+Blocks until data is received.
 Use nreceive() first to verify data exists.
-Or use onrecieve.
+Or use onreceive.

 See example in onlisten.

 #### pending()
-Number of bytes that can be recieved.
+Number of bytes that can be received.

 If an SSL connection, the byte count will be what is pending in the SSL encrypted buffer, which is different than the unencrypted data.